-MD Anderson employs more than 19,500 people, including more than 1,700 faculty members.
-A volunteer workforce of 1,141contributed more than 122,000 hours of service in Fiscal Year 2017.
+MD Anderson employs almost 20,400 people, including more than 1,700 faculty members.
+A volunteer workforce of 3,100 contributed more than 117,000 hours of service in Fiscal Year 2018.
 Together, they work to fulfill MD Anderson's mission of eliminating cancer as a major health threat.

-In FY17, MD Anderson provided care for approximately 137,000 people-more than 44,000 of whom were new patients.
-More than 10,800 participants were enrolled in clinical trials exploring innovative treatments, making MD Anderson's cancer clinical trial program one of the largest in the nation.
+In FY18, MD Anderson provided care for approximately 141,600 people-more than 45,000 of whom were new patients.
+More than 10,155 participants were enrolled in clinical trials exploring innovative treatments, making MD Anderson's cancer clinical trial program one of the largest of its kind.

 MD Anderson provides cancer care at convenient locations in the greater Houston area.
-Services and locations outside the Texas Medical Center vary and include League City, Katy, West Houston (diagnostic imaging), Bellaire (diagnostic imaging), Sugar Land, The Woodlands, Memorial City (surgical clinic), and The Woman's Hospital of Texas (gynecologic oncology).
+Services and locations outside the Texas Medical Center vary and include Katy, League City, Sugar Land, The Woodlands, Bellaire (imaging and bloodwork), Memorial City (surgery), West Houston (imaging and blood work), The Woman's Hospital of Texas (gynecologic cancer care), and selected Memorial Hermann locations (breast imaging and diagnostic services).

-Also in FY17, more than 7,000 trainees, including physicians, scientists, nurses and allied health professionals, took part in educational programs at MD Anderson.
+Also in FY18, more than 7,000 trainees, including physicians, scientists, nurses and allied health professionals, took part in educational programs at MD Anderson.
 The institution's School of Health Professions awards degrees in 10 bachelor's programs and two master's program in allied health disciplines.

-Approximately 1,755 clinical residents and fellows came to MD Anderson to receive specialized training in the investigation and treatment of cancer.
-More than 300 graduate students are working on advanced degrees at the MD Anderson UTHealth Graduate School, which MD Anderson operates with The University of Texas Health Science Center at Houston.
+Approximately 1,775 clinical residents and fellows came to MD Anderson to receive specialized training in the investigation and treatment of cancer.
+More than 300 graduate students are working on advanced degrees at the MD Anderson UTHealth Graduate School of Biomedical Sciences, which MD Anderson operates with The University of Texas Health Science Center at Houston.
 More than 1,800 research fellows are trained in MD Anderson's laboratories.